Doozer-Framework/Doozr/README.md

     composer install

+After composer has downloaded and installed all packages the DoozR installer will start.
+It guides you through the installation of a demo (bootstrap) project.
+This bootstrap project can help you getting started using DoozR.
+Be sure to include these lines like in the example above:

+        ...
+        "scripts": {
+            "post-install-cmd": [
+                "DoozR_Installer_Framework::postInstall"
+            ]
+        ...

 This is currently the only "official" provided way installing *DoozR*. *DoozR* of course supports being cloned via *git* or being symlinked from another (shared) folder.
 Good luck :)

 See [Wiki: Your first steps with DoozR](https://github.com/clickalicious/DoozR/wiki/1.-Your-first-steps-with-DoozR) in the DoozR Wiki to get a first but detailed overview on "How DoozR works".